thesrikarpaida/digest/_tabs/cv.md

 **Securing a Cloud-Based Healthcare Application** (Dec 2023)
  - Improved patient data security and reduced compliance risks by assessing AWS cloud infrastructure with the AWS Well-Architected Framework and designing a secure architecture with least privilege, encryption, access controls, and disaster recovery.

+**CMMC Compliance Review** (Mar 2024)
+ - Conducted a comprehensive review of a web application to assess the compliance with CMMC 2.0 Level 1 requirements and identify deficiencies in the security measures to document findings for further analysis.

 ## Skills